 Over the past 14 years, far too many lawful permanent residents have pleaded guilty to criminal charges without knowing the convictions would lead to automatic deportation from the United States.

-They were not informed their conviction would be classified as an aggravated felony under immigration law.
+However, they were not informed their conviction would be charged as an aggravated felony under immigration law.

 They were not told what an aggravated felony meant under immigration law.

 They were not told their good deal was actually an immigration death sentence.